Guidance

 Notice of intent

-After receiving a referral, the Third Country Unit (TCU) must review the case.
-If it does not appear suitable for inadmissibility action, it must be referred back to the referring unit (usually the National Asylum Allocation Unit, (NAAU)).
+The Third Country Unit (TCU) must review all referrals received.
+If a case does not appear suitable for inadmissibility action, it must be returned to the referring unit.

-If TCU considers that a case appears to satisfy Sections 80B and 80C of the Nationality, Immigration and Asylum Act 2002, a “notice of intent” must be issued to the claimant (see Resource: notice of intent wording.
-The notice is not a formal decision.
-It is an information letter to inform a claimant how their protection claim is being managed, inviting representations regarding inadmissibility and the country or countries of possible return.
-If after the notice is issued a further safe country or countries are identified (whether countries with which a claimant has a connection or others to which they might be removed), the notice should be re-issued, referencing the additional country or countries.
+If TCU considers that a case appears to satisfy the relevant decision framework, a “notice of intent” must be issued to the claimant.
+The notice is not a formal decision – it is a letter to inform a claimant how their asylum claim is being managed, inviting representations regarding all matters which may be relevant to an inadmissibility declaration, removal from the UK and the country or countries of possible removal.

 Further enquiries